-You can now learn more on Saida loan app by following the link.
+You can now learn more about Saida loan app by following the link.

 8. Jazika Loans

 This is another mobile loan App from Jazika Ventures.
-With Jazika, you can qualify to a maximum of 100,000 Kenyan shillings, and the application process is simple.
+With Jazika, you can qualify for a maximum of 100,000 Kenyan shillings, and the application process is simple.

 Read more on Jazika loan App

 I believe Safaricom set the ball rolling for mobile loan Apps, and KCB, in partnership with M-Pesa, came up with a solution.
 The KCB M-Pesa solution is tied to your Safaricom sim card and through the Safaricom App.

 In my opinion, they have the cheapest interest rates in the market.

 I could not finish this list without mentioning a Safaricom product.
 All the other Apps work best with M-Pesa.
 So just like KCB M-Pesa Safaricom in partnership with CBA Bank have a solution for mobile loans dubbed Mshwari.

 It operates on the principle of saving for accessing a loan.
 Your loan limit can be increased depending on how you keep on Mshwari and also how you repay your past loans.